-- Formatting of all data to be stored in the TOE. - Writing of all the required data to the appropriate files. - Changing the TOE into the end-usage mode for phase 4 where reading of the initialization data is prevented.
+- Customization of configuration - Formatting of all data to be stored in the TOE. - Writing of all the required data to the appropriate files. - Changing the TOE into the end-usage mode for phase 4 where reading of the initialization data is prevented.